From his trade wars to his response to the COVID-19 pandemic, Trump has continuously failed to stand up to China.

 - Wisconsin continues to lead the nation in farm bankruptcies.

 - Trump farm bailouts, which cost billions of taxpayer dollars, were a drop in the bucket for the small and medium sized farms that needed the aid most and largely went to the large agriculture companies that could weather his trade wars.

-- Wisconsin grows 95% of the United States ginseng and sells 85% of their produce to China.
+- In 2017, Wisconsin grew 95% of the United States ginseng and 85% of their produce was sold or carried into China as gifts.
 These farmers saw their businesses plummet because of the trade war.